moriss/python/README.md

 python with doctor buck aka chuck severence

-I signed in with google(only option) at https://www.py4e.com/login
+I initially signed in with google(only option) at https://www.py4e.com/login

 He recomended learning python then C then it prepares the way for a degree etc.